 Welcome to the Palo Alto Networks VM-Series Terraform Provider Introduction lab!

-In this lab we will deploy a VM-Series firewall in Google Cloud Platform (GCP) using the Palo Alto Networks VM-Series Terraform Provider.
-Once the VM-Series Firewall is deployed, we will then use Terraform to modify the configuration of the VM-Series.
+In this lab you will deploy a VM-Series firewall in Google Cloud using the Palo Alto Networks VM-Series Terraform Provider.
+Once the VM-Series Firewall is deployed, you will then use Terraform to modify the configuration of the VM-Series.
 This will include hands-on use of Terraform plans and modifying configurations using the functionality of the Palo Alto Networks Terraform provider.

-This lab presumes you have some experience with Google Cloud Platform (GCP) functionality and you have used Cloud Shell.
+This lab presumes you have some experience with Google Cloud functionality and you have used Cloud Shell.
 This is lab will expose you to ideas and awareness of deploying firewalls and isn't intended to be a realistic scenario.
-To see more realistic deployment of the firewall on GCP, refer to the links at the end of the lab.
+To see more realistic deployment of the firewall on Google Cloud, refer to the links at the end of the lab.

 Understanding of Linux operating system basics

 Use of Cloud Shell Editor or third party Linux files editors

 Terraform: This lab will utilize Terraform for both deploying a VM-Series firewall instances into Google Cloud as well as configuring it once it is deployed.
 This will demonstrate the use of the google Terraform provider and its associated resources for the deployment and then the panos Terraform provider for the configuration of the VM-Series firewall.

 Google Cloud Shell: This lab makes use of the Google Cloud Shell for deploying the VM-Series with Terraform packages/providers.
 Cloud Shell is an interactive shell environment for Google Cloud.
 Cloud Shell makes it easy for you to manage your projects and resources without having to install the Google Cloud SDK and other tools on a separate host.
 With Cloud Shell, the Cloud SDK gcloud command-line tool and other utilities you need are always available when you need them.